krmckone/personal-website/_posts/2020-03-07-KramdownNotes.md

 ### Line Wraps

 Hard wrapping (inserting literal line breaks) may cause issues in some environments that utilize lightweight markdown syntax.
-Kramdown allows content such as paragraphs or blockquotes to be hard wrapped, that is, chopped up accross several lines in a literal sense.
+Kramdown allows content such as paragraphs or block quotes to be hard wrapped, that is, chopped up across several lines in a literal sense.
 This may be called "lazy syntax" as the same level of indentation for lines following the first is not required.

-Block-level elments that implement support for line wrappling exhibit line wrpaping under two conditions:
+Block-level elements that implement support for line wrapping exhibit line wrapping under two conditions:

 1. end of document is met (block boundary), block IAL, EOB marker line, or a blank line
 2. HTML block